Last Updated on

 What is a Jackapoo?

 A Jackapoo, also known as a Jack A Poodle, Jack a Poo, and Jack a Doodle, is a mix between a Miniature Poodle and a Jack Russell Terrier.
 It’s a small dog with plenty of energy who loves to play with people and other dogs.
-Jackapoos are one of the many different types of Doodle dogs, meaning they are usually hypoallergenic and low-shedding.
+Jackapoos are one of the many different types of Doodle dogs.

 Some refer to Jackapoos as “designer dogs” which is just a fancy way of saying they are a mixed breed.